neetjn/py-component-controller/README.md

 PCC is an opinionated framework for structuring selenium test suites.
 This project depends on the [pyselenium-js](https://github.com/neetjn/pyselenium-js) project.

+## About

-PCC takes the pain out of redundant tasks, and helps provide an interface to tackeling larger web applications.
+What this project strives to do is deter from redundant tasks, and help provide an interface to tackeling larger web applications.
 This project is a wrapper for the official selenium bindings and pyselenium-js, offering a more object orientated approach.
 PCC also includes polyfills for conforming webdriver behavior -- such as the safari webdriver's handling of multiple element queries.

-## About
+## Breakdown

 A component object represents an area in the web application user interface that your test is interacting with.
 Component objects were created to represent every possible element a controller and/or test would need to reference.
 Component objects allow us to define an element once, and reference it however many times we need by it's defined property.
 If any major changes are made to our target interface, we can change the definition of a component's property once and it will work across all of our given controllers and tests.
 Reference: [Page Object](http://selenium-python.readthedocs.io/page-objects.html)